How is breast cancer diagnosed?

 The injection might cause some flushing (a feeling of warmth, especially in the face).
 Some people are allergic and get hives.
 Rarely, more serious reactions like trouble breathing or low blood pressure can occur.
 Medicine can be given to prevent and treat allergic reactions.
 Be sure to tell the doctor if you have ever had a reaction to any contrast material used for x-rays.

 CT guided needle biopsy: If an abnormality is seen on a CT scan, but it is not clear if it is cancer, it may need to be biopsied.
-The biopsy can be done using the CT scan to precisely guide a biopsy needle into a suspected area of cancer spread.
-For this procedure, you remain on the CT scanning table while a radiologist advances a biopsy needle through the skin and toward the location of the mass.
+The CT scan can guide a biopsy needle precisely into a suspected area of cancer spread.
+For this procedure, you stay on the CT scanning table while a radiologist advances a biopsy needle through the skin and toward the location of the mass.
 CT scans are repeated until the doctors are sure that the needle is within the mass.
-A fine needle biopsy sample (tiny fragment of tissue) or a core needle biopsy sample (a thin cylinder of tissue about ½-inch long and less than 1/8-inch in diameter) is then removed and sent to be looked at under a microscope.
+The biopsy sample is then removed and sent to be looked at under a microscope.

 Magnetic resonance imaging (MRI) scan